1956–57 Kangaroo tour of Great Britain and France: Touring squad

+Test Venues

+The three Ashes series tests took place at the following venues.

 Match Results

 The tour began in Great Britain with a series a matches, but the first Test Match of the tour was played against France in Paris.
 The tourists returned to Great Britain for more matches against English clubs and a three Test Match series against Great Britain.
 The team then returned to France to play a Second and Third Test against France (the fifth and sixth Tests of the tour), plus matches against club and other representative teams.